jayles/Vraic-ts/README.md

 This is a Web Components Library written in TypeScript with one dependency (TypeScript).
 It requires use of TypeScript since it makes use of class/property decorators (in theory it could also be ported to Babel, or vanilla JavaScript when decorators get implemented).
 For end-to-end testing it uses Courgette style tests (similar to NUnit) and Puppeteer, but this could be replaced with any other testing system.

 ## Features
-* No npm dependencies, can use without Webpack
+* No npm dependencies, can be used without Webpack
 * Simple and lightweight, core code is approx 5KB (Brotli compressed)
 * Uses {{handlerbars}} syntax to denote output fields in HTML templates
 * Uses @\<event name> to attach DOM events to HTML elements, e.g. @click, @change